Taskomater/tasker_config_utils/README.md

 Available command_options:
   [ -h | --help ]    display this help screen
-  [ -v | -vv ]       set verbose level to 1 or 2
+  [ --help-extra ]   display more help about how this command works [ -v | -vv ]       set verbose level to 1 or 2
   [ -a ]             extract all info
   [ -c ]             put task help in a code block
-  [ -p ]             extract info of a specific project [ -s ]             add script signature at end of config info file [ --text_description=<description> ]
+  [ -m ]             create sha256sums file config xml and info files [ -p ]             extract info of a specific project [ -s ]             add script signature at end of config info file [ --text_description=<description> ]
                      text description of config
   [ --code_description=<description> ]
                      code description of config
+  [ --sha256sums_file=<path> ]
+                     path to sha256sums file

 The options '-a' and '-p' set the generate_config_info_mode of the